 Status: All controllable operational problems related to the bioreactor have been solved.
 Investigators have completed and evaluated abiotic TCE loss rates, oxygen delivery, and dechlorination effectiveness of the new reactor configuration and feed system.
 Work has also included characterization of the phenol growth period for fresh and reused 30/35 garnet sand to determine the duration of the start-up and regrowth period, start-up procedures and substrate requirements, and the resulting biomass.
 Conductivity tracer test data has also been obtained, completed, and evaluated for the 1995 FBBR experiments, including the effect of effluent recirculation on TCE removal and quantification of detention times and dispersion numbers for representative experiments.
 Investigators have completed and tested a numerical biofilm reactor simulation model for cometabolism.
 Time-course TCE feeding experiments have been completed for evaluating TCE removal with 30/35 garnet and for verification of variable phenol loading effects observed in prior experiments.
 Work has also included development of a technique for in-bed sampling of bioparticles and water, which resulted in obtaining phenol and biomass profiles within the bed.
 Dominant microorganisms in the reactor effluent have been identified.
 In batch studies, the abiotic reaction rate of various reactor sands with TCE and PCE under oxic and anoxic conditions was assessed.
 Future plans include design, fabrication, and troubleshooting of a dual-chamber reactor, as well as reactor operation and measurement removal.
-Currently, the FBBR is shut down due to funding restrictions and the difficulty in maintaining continuity in student researcher expertise.
-Future plans include beginning FBBR operations and studies again when a graduate student is assigned to the project.
 The overall objective of additional research is to determine operating conditions that will sustain a high removal rate for TCE for a prolonged period of time.
 This project is in its fifth year.